5 common clinical trial patient recruitment strategy mistakes

 - Make sure your results are statistically significant.
 Kissmetrics has a calculator that can help determine how statistically significant the results of your A/B test are.

-If you're using Facebook ads, you can also set up an A/B test from within the ads manager.
+If you're using Facebook ads, you can also set up A/B tests from within the ads manager.
 Running a well-designed A/B test may take a little extra time, but your results will be more reliable for influencing your campaign.
+Some advertising platforms even optimize copy variations for you and automatically find you the best combinations of images, headlines, and CTAs.

-4. There's a problem with your landing page experience.
+There's a problem with your landing page experience

 If your ads are receiving clicks but those who take your pre-screener aren't eligible for your trial, there may be an issue with your ad targeting.
 Take a look at ineligibility reports and find out why patients you're sending to sites aren't eligible.
 If they have another condition that makes them ineligible, for example, you can try to find a way to exclude them from your ads.

 It's also possible that your audience is too general.
-Targeting ads to reach those interested in clinical research, for example, may be too broad.
+Targeting ads to reach those interested in clinical research, for example, might be too broad.
 Consider narrowing your focus to reach the right audience.

 If you're looking for more guidance on clinical trial patient recruitment, get in touch to learn more about how Antidote connects patients with research.